UniboDIFABiophysics/programmingCourseDIFA/Lesson_AF_01_random_generation_and_montecarlo.md

 the rate of convergence by using N random numbers is $O\left(\frac{1}{\sqrt{N}}\right)$

+the rate of convergence using a uniform sampling of N numbers is $O\left(\frac{1}{N}\right)$

+Sampling using random numbers converge more slowly, but can be performed for as long as we want until we reach the convergence up to a certain precision.

+with uniformely sampled numbers, if the chosen sampling wasn't enough, we have to start from scratch and redo everything.

 There are better methods for exploring a function if we can, and that is by using **low-discrepancy sequences**.

 These are sequences that looks quite random, but do not tend to cluster as random numbers do, covering the space in a more uniform way.

+The big advantage is that they keep having this property if we continue forward witht the sequence of sampling.

 low-discrepancy sequences converge with $O\left(\frac{1}{N}\right)$, but they are a little more difficult to implement.